Chhoti Bahu

-Chhoti Bahu is a 1971 Hindi film.
-Produced by Seeru Daryani and Darius Gotla, the film is directed by K. B. Tilak and written by Raj Baldev Raj.
+Chhoti Bahu is a 1971 Hindi drama film produced by Seeru Daryani and Darius Gotla, the film is directed by K. B. Tilak and written by Raj Baldev Raj.

 The film stars Sharmila Tagore, Rajesh Khanna, Nirupa Roy and I. S. Johar.
 The music is by Kalyanji Anandji.
-The film was successful at the box office.
+The film was successful at the box office and particularly noted for Sharmila Tagore's performance as a layered female protagonist.